realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 ## The First Coming of Messiah (\~4-6 BC to AD 33)

 Yeshua was born in Bethlehem, lived a sinless life, was crucified, and rose from the dead, offering salvation to all who believe.
-The Church was established at Pentecost, initiating the Church Age.
+The Synagogue was established at Pentecost, initiating the Messianic Age.

-## Church History (AD 33 to Modern Day)
+## Synagogue History (AD 33 to Modern Day)

-From the early Church to the Council of Nicaea, the Great Schism, the Protestant Reformation, the Great Awakenings, and the Modern Missions Movement, God has continued to work through His people to spread the Gospel.
+From the early Synagogue to the Council of Nicaea, the Great Schism, the Protestant Reformation, the Great Awakenings, and the Modern Missions Movement, G-d has continued to work through His people to spread the Good News.

 ## The Rebirth of Israel (1948) and Jerusalem Reclaimed (1967)